TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 HTML, Hypertext Markup Language, is not a programming language, but rather used to format web pages and tell the browser how to display them.

+it's just tags and attributes that you don't need to remember 100% of the time

 server with the <code>http-server</code> command, and clicking “Open in Browser” in the notification that appears.

 - The first line, <!DOCTYPE html>, is a declaration that the page follows the HTML standard.